iediot/pvzgw1-mac-fix/README.md

 - every buffer RTV the game creates is successfully aliased onto its buffer (no unaliased fallbacks, no allocation failures)
-- the aliased allocation never goes stale — 21,504 checks of the buffer's current storage entry against what was aliased, zero divergence
+- the aliased allocation never goes stale: 21,504 checks of the buffer's current storage entry against what was aliased, zero divergence
 - clears and draws reach the original buffer, verified by readback
 - a GPU-only probe with no CPU synchronisation in the loop shows no gross